Chrisvenator/BeatKenja/README.md

 ## Installation
 1. Download .jar file drom Releases.
 You may put it into it's own folder.
 It will generate a few files

-2. install librosa (only needed for onsets):
+2. install dependencies (only needed for onsets):
     ```bash
      pip install librosa
-    ```

-3. install aubio (only needed for onsets):
-    ```bash
+     pip install ffmpeg or install it from: https://ffmpeg.org/download.html
+     pip install pydub
      pip install aubio
     ```

-4. Open BeatKenja.jar and let it create a few files and folders.
+3. Open BeatKenja.jar and let it create a few files and folders.
 Then close it again.

-5. open config.txt and change the defaultPath to your WIP folder (or whatever folder you may like) verbose shouldn't be changed except if you want to get spammed by the program
+4. open config.txt and change the defaultPath to your WIP folder (or whatever folder you may like). **replace the backward slashes with forward ones!!!** verbose shouldn't be changed except if you want to get spammed by the program

-7. Now you are ready to go
+5. Now you are ready to go

 ## How to use
 <pre>Note that I will be using map and diff interchangeably</pre>